 Secondly, why do we encourage people to use 12ft lead lines.....surely aren't they a bit long?

-Well if you understand a horses psyche, you will know that the more you try to restrict a prey animals movements the more he will want to flee as he feels trapped when held tight by short lines, which effects his mindset due to his pre-primed inert survival instincts, which is to run away....so by using reverse psychology by offering him more drift and a longer line the horse will move less and feel safer as he feels less restricted and confined which makes him feel safer.......so we recommend 10-14mm thick Equi rope lines , depending on your personal preference for thickness and weight etc....
+Well if you understand a horses psyche, you will know that the more you try to restrict a prey animals movements, the more they will want to flee.
+As they feel trapped when held tight by short lines, which effects the horses mindset due to their pre-primed inert survival instincts, which is to run away for a threat, thereby using reverse psychology by offering them more drift and a longer line, the horse will move less as they feel less restricted and confined which makes them feel safer, which is why we recommend using 10-14mm thick Equi rope lines, depending on your personal preference for thickness and weight etc....

-10mm lines are light and easy to use, promoting softness from your horse, but some still prefer the heavier 14mm lines, which we are happy to accommodate for too, as shown here for all your horse lead ropes as used by all the top clinicians as they are simply the best for these purposes.
+10mm lines are light and easy to use, promoting lightness and softness from your horse, but some still prefer the heavier feel of a 14mm line, which we are happy to offer within our range.

 THE ROPES THEMSELVES